 What Should I Expect Six Weeks After Surgery?

 Six weeks after your procedure, you should expect to come in for another follow-up appointment.
-At this time, if you have been following aftercare guidelines carefully, you should be cleared to resume all of your usual activities, including vigorous cardio and intense anaerobic exercise.
+At this time, if you have been following aftercare guidelines carefully, you should be cleared to resume all of your usual activities, including vigorous exercise and intense anaerobic workouts.

 Stay Hydrated